rkilchmn/frontac24/README.md

 However, on single currency installations, this is unnecessary, because the currency does not change.
 BF does not refresh in this case.

+## display memo on inventory adjustments, delete link, and display inquiry on inventory tab